About the Center

 Elina Hwang (Tepper School of Business), Param Singh (Tepper School of Business) and Linda Argote (Tepper School of Business) are collaborating in an analysis of an online knowledge repository at a global IT consulting firm.
 The researchers study factors that lead individuals to participate in an online forum.
 Their work is jointly sponsored by the Center for the Future of Work at Heinz Collge, Carnegie Mellon University.

 Youngsoo Kim (a graduate of Heinz School of Public Policy and Management, now at Singapore Management University), R. Krishnan (Heinz School of Public Policy and Management) and Linda Argote (Tepper School of Business) analyze learning curves of knowledge workers who provide information technology technical support services.
 The researchers aim to understand whether learning occurs in the service domain and whether knowledge transfer occurs across different problem types.
 Data were collected over three and a half years from a university computing services help center.
 Results were presented at the November 2005 meeting of The Institute for Operations Research and Management Sciences (INFORMS).
 The researchers find that learning occurs in the call center: as the organization gains experience, problem resolution times decrease.
 Further, knowledge transfer across problems occurred: experience on one type of problem reduced problem resolution times on others.
-Their results, in press at Information Systems Research, provide information about how to staff service centers to promote learning and performance gains.
+Their results, which appear in Information Systems Research in 2012, provide information about how to staff service centers to promote learning and performance gains.